Harvey Champion -

 They ushered Harvey into a formal looking room with a long table in the center surrounded with chairs.
 As Harvey stood and waited for his audience with the leader of his country, he was reviewing in his mind what he would say.
 For some reason he was having a hard time organizing his thoughts.
 Then he heard a Still Small Voice whisper in his mind, “Don’t premeditate what you will say to these men, Harvey.
 Trust Me.”

-Harvey thought that was good advice and he began to relax, just a door opened and a group of men entered.
+Harvey thought that was good advice and he began to relax, just as a door opened and a group of men entered.
 One of them was the president.

 Harvey couldn’t help smiling at him, even though he didn’t vote for him.